DetectiveVal/edx-CS50x/README.md

-//I AM SLOWLY ADDING THE READMES SO HOLD ON//

 This is all the code that I wrote when I was doing Harvard's CS50x.

 I really enjoyed this course and would recommend it to anyone who wants to get into computer science or for anyone having a hard time grasping the basic concepts of computing.